 Carry it with you, and before buying any new products — foods and self-care products — reference it.
-It’s a way to ensure you buy palm-free products.
+It’s a way to help you buy palm-free cereal and products.

 After doing this a few times, you will know what to look for and the products and brands to buy.

 Palm oil free scanner app

 In addition, you can install a palm oil finder app.
 We have had success with SpoonGuru.
 It’s a free app which has been good at finding hidden palm oil derivatives.
 You can scan the cereal’s UPC code to see if it contains palm oil.

 It’s so important to support these companies.
 Please especially support these specific products who don’t use palm oil ingredients in their cereals.